Faceland — Fractional Marketing Leadership & System Stabilisation

 - Data and reporting limitations

-- Marketing reporting lacked consistency, forward-looking insight, and usability for day-to-day decision-making
+- Marketing reporting consistency could be improved, forward-looking insight, and usability for day-to-day decision-making

 - Data ownership and access were fragmented across systems and external partners